The safest preparation is to move your horse out of the area likely to be impacted by an emergency.

 A late evacuation could increase the chance of injury or death, particularly if the horse is hard to catch or difficult to load.

-If it is not possible to move the horses, assess whether the environment will be safe for them during the disaster and for three days afterwards.
+If it is not possible to move the horses, assess whether the environment will be safe for them during the disaster and for five days afterwards.

 When planning for emergencies, think about the following: